-The Field Office reviews a consortium's submitted documents to determine whether it is made up of geographically contiguous UGLGs, whether it has sufficient administrative capacity to carry out the purposes of the HOME program on behalf of its member jurisdictions, and to ensure that there is a written certification from the State.
+The Field Office reviews documents submitted by a consortium to determine whether it is made up of geographically contiguous UGLGs, whether it has sufficient administrative capacity to carry out the purposes of the HOME program on behalf of its member jurisdictions, and to ensure that there is a written certification from the State.
 The Field Office will also ensure that all UGLG members of the consortium are on the same program year for HOME, CDBG, ESG and HOPWA prior to approval.